 Our Directors believe a board with diverse skills, experience and viewpoints is critical to the Company's long-term success.
 Our Nominating and Corporate Governance Committee regularly discusses and identifies new candidates in light of the ideal director composition skill set.
 In December 2021 and March 2022, we elected two new directors, Teresa H. Clarke and Kelly C. Chambliss, respectively, to our Board of Directors.
 Teresa brings a wealth of international business expertise to our Board, primarily through her experience working in Africa, while Kelly, who previously served on the CoreSite board of directors, has extensive experience working with global large-cap companies through her positions at IBM and PwC.
-The Board feels that diversity at the Committee level is equally important as at the full Board level, and each Board Committee now consists of at least one female director, Gustavo Lara Cantu, who has served on our Board since 2004, will not be standing for re-election at this year's annual meeting.
+The Board feels that diversity at the Committee level is equally important as at the full Board level, and each Board Committee now consists of at least one female director and one director who identifies as part of a racial or ethnic minority group.
+One of our longest-serving Directors, Gustavo Lara Cantu, who has served on our Board since 2004, will not be standing for re-election at this year's annual meeting.
 We are extremely grateful for the years of service and insight Mr. Lara has provided the Board and the Company during his tenure.